-Mother Nature doesn’t always cooperate with a land manager’s quality deer management goals.
-Food plots fail and droughts and harsh winters happen.
+Mother Nature doesn’t always cooperate with a land manager’s goals.
+Food plots fail.
+Droughts and harsh winters happen.
 That’s why most hunters who are intent on growing the healthiest deer herd possible take matters into their own hands and implement a supplemental feeding program.

 A solid feeding plan doesn’t just consist of piling corn around the property year round and hoping for the best.
 Instead, feeding deer the right way involves providing the correct food in your feeders at the times that will maximize the results of your efforts.
 Here are some deer feeding tips to help you make the decisions on what and when to feed.

 Feeding deer during the fall and early stages of winter is all about increasing fat reserves to sustain them through the rut and colder months.
 But first, check the local laws for baiting in your area.
 Some states require that all supplements be removed prior to hunting season.

 Food plots, acorns and mast crops do a wonderful job of priming deer for the taxing rut, but you want to be sure to have some supplements available during and after the rut to limit weight loss.
 Fill deer feeders with the following mixture: